indigo423/blog.no42.org/content/article/hipster-vs-microsoft/index.md

 ## GitHub is the new SourceForge

 GitHub was cool, it made [Git](https://git-scm.com) to shine.
 GitHub was the platform to collaborate on software development in public and helped to make Git the de-facto standard as a free and decentralized version control system.
 It helped to make development workflows transparent for everyone.
 The interface was quick, simple, well accepted and it was not plastered with popups and advertisements.
 It was started in 2007 by the company [GitHub, Inc.](https://de.wikipedia.org/wiki/GitHub) in San Francisco.
 In a very short amount of time it was so well accepted, it [killed](https://www.heise.de/developer/meldung/GitHub-populaerer-als-SourceForge-und-Google-Code-1255416.html) SourceForge and Google Code.
-It was the prototype of "disrupting" the way how people collaborate in software development, especially in open source projects.
+It was the prototype of "disrupting" the way how people collaborate in software development, especially in open-source projects.

 ... and now Microsoft is coming, the dark shadow everyone tried to escape from, is now taking our little rainbow island full of unicorns, freedom and love.
 We can't accept this, we have to do something about it!